karatelabs/karate/README.md

 ## Web-Services Testing Made `Simple.`
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.intuit.karate/karate-core/badge.svg)](https://mvnrepository.com/artifact/com.intuit.karate/karate-core) [![Build Status](https://travis-ci.org/intuit/karate.svg?branch=master)](https://travis-ci.org/intuit/karate) [![GitHub release](https://img.shields.io/github/release/intuit/karate.svg)](https://github.com/intuit/karate/releases) [![Support Slack](https://img.shields.io/badge/support-slack-red.svg)](https://github.com/intuit/karate/wiki/Support) [![Twitter Follow](https://img.shields.io/twitter/follow/KarateDSL.svg?style=social&label=Follow)](https://twitter.com/KarateDSL)

+Karate is the only open-source tool that combines web-API testing and [test-doubles](karate-netty) into a single, *unified* test automation framework.
+And you can re-use API Functional Tests as [Performance Tests](karate-gatling) !

 Karate enables you to script a sequence of calls to any kind of web-service and assert that the responses are as expected.
 It makes it really easy to build complex request payloads, traverse data within the responses, and chain data from responses into the next request.
 Karate's payload validation engine can perform a 'smart compare' of two JSON or XML documents without being affected by white-space or the order in which data-elements actually appear, and you can opt to ignore fields that you choose.

-Karate is the only open-source tool that combines web-API testing and [test-doubles](karate-netty) into a single, *unified* test automation framework.
-And you can re-use API Functional Tests as [Performance Tests](karate-gatling) !

-Since Karate is built on top of [Cucumber-JVM](https://github.com/cucumber/cucumber-jvm), you can run tests and generate reports like any standard Java project.
+With Karate, you can run tests and generate reports like any standard Java project.
 But there is also a [stand-alone executable](karate-netty#standalone-jar) for teams that are not comfortable with Java.
-And you can write tests in a language-neutral syntax designed to make dealing with HTTP, JSON, GraphQL or XML - **simple**.
+And you can write tests in a language-neutral syntax designed to make **simple** - the business of dealing with HTTP, JSON, GraphQL or XML.

 ## Hello World

 <a href="https://gist.github.com/ptrthomas/d5a2d9e15d0b07e4f1b46f692a599f93"><img src="karate-demo/src/test/resources/karate-hello-world.jpg" height="400" /></a>

-> If you are familar with Cucumber, the [*big difference*](#cucumber-vs-karate) here is that you **don't** need to write extra "glue" code or Java "step definitions" !
+> If you are familar with Cucumber / Gherkin, the [*big difference*](#cucumber-vs-karate) here is that you **don't** need to write extra "glue" code or Java "step definitions" !

 It is worth pointing out that JSON is a 'first class citizen' of the syntax such that you can express payload and expected data without having to use double-quotes and without having to enclose JSON field names in quotes.
 There is no need to 'escape' characters like you would have had to in Java or other programming languages.